8 Facts About Non-Small Cell Lung Cancer

 - Unintentonal weight loss

-The earlier someone begins smoking and the longer they smoke, the greater the risk they have of developing lung cancer.
-Other risk factors include family history, secondhand smoke exposure and air pollution.
+The earlier you begin smoking and the longer you smoke, the greater your risk of developing lung cancer.
+Other risk factors include family history, secondhand smoke exposure, and air pollution.

-According to data from the National Cancer Institute, the average five-year survival rate of someone with stage IV non-small cell lung cancer is 1 percent.
-By contrast, the average five-year survival rate of someone with stage 1A non-small cell lung cancer is 49 percent.
+According to data from the National Cancer Institute, the average five-year survival rate for someone with stage IV non-small cell lung cancer is 1 percent.
+By contrast, the average five-year survival rate for someone with stage 1A non-small cell lung cancer is 49 percent.

-Research has shown that doing spiral CT scans and testing sputum samples in people who are at higher risk for lung cancer may be effective in helping with early detection.
+Research has shown that doing spiral CT scans and testing sputum samples in people who are at higher risk for lung cancer may be effective in early detection.